This project aims to contribute to the literature on the political determinants of growth in three ways:

 - Stage IV: Cross-country econometric analysis.

 The project combines quantitative and qualitative methods, triangulating the qualitative methods primarily used in the country case-studies with the quantitative methods used in the cross-country analysis.
-Data collection will take the form of elite and firm interviews, as well as analysis of key policy documents.
-For the country case-studies, secondary data will also be used from government statistical agencies and World Bank assessments/surveys.
-Context specificity and parameter heterogeneity will be applied when testing the hypotheses set out in the proposal.
+Data collection is in the form of elite and firm interviews, as well as analysis of key policy documents.
+For the country case-studies, secondary datais also used from government statistical agencies and World Bank assessments/surveys.
+Context specificity and parameter heterogeneity are applied when testing hypotheses.

 How does this project fit within ESID’s research agenda?

-This project is part of programme 3, ‘the politics of accumulation’.
+This project is part of programme 2, ‘growth and natural resources’.
 It aims to fill the gap in the literature, which currently focuses on ‘what’ policies and institutions are conducive to growth with a limited understanding of ‘how’ political processes shape the emergence and maintenance of these policies.

 |Lead Researcher||Kunal Sen||The University of Manchester, UK|